jbenner-radham/rust-gtk4-css-styling/README.md

 We've got a splash of color now!
 So let's look at the `load_css()` function we just added and walk through it.

 First, we get the default display via [`gdk::Display::default()`](https://gtk-rs.org/gtk4-rs/stable/latest/docs/gdk4/struct.Display.html#method.default) since we'll need that to attach our CSS provider to it.
 Second, we instantiate our CSS provider via [`gtk::CssProvider::new()`](https://gtk-rs.org/gtk4-rs/stable/latest/docs/gtk4/struct.CssProvider.html#method.new), like its name suggests we'll load our CSS into it and it will provide it to our display.
-And for our third and last variable declaration, we're defining the priority of our style context.
+And for our third and final variable declaration, we're defining the priority of our style context.
 We're using [`gtk::STYLE_PROVIDER_PRIORITY_APPLICATION`](https://gtk-rs.org/gtk4-rs/stable/latest/docs/gtk4/constant.STYLE_PROVIDER_PRIORITY_APPLICATION.html) but there are other priorities available as well that you can find [here](https://gtk-rs.org/gtk4-rs/stable/latest/docs/gdk4/index.html?search=gtk4%3A%3ASTYLE_PROVIDER_PRIORITY) for reference.
 Now we load our CSS into our provider using [`gtk::StyleContext::add_provider_for_display()`](https://gtk-rs.org/gtk4-rs/stable/latest/docs/gtk4/struct.StyleContext.html#method.add_provider_for_display), here we're utilizing Rust's [`include_str!()`](https://doc.rust-lang.org/std/macro.include_str.html) macro which will load the file contents into a `&'static str` at compile time.
 Please note that the path provided to `include_str!()` isn't normalized at all so if you are on Windows you'd need to use the appropriate path syntax.
 Lastly, we use [`gtk::StyleContext::add_provider_for_display()`](https://gtk-rs.org/gtk4-rs/stable/latest/docs/gtk4/struct.StyleContext.html#method.add_provider_for_display) to attach our CSS provider to our display and set its priority.

-## Adding CSS Classes and IDs
+## Adding Classes and IDs

 We've got our basic styling in place but what if we need to get more specific with our selectors than using nodes like `label`?
 Then we'll need to be able to add classes and IDs to our widgets.
 Let's start by adding a class to our label in `src/main.rs`.
 We're only showing the `on_activate()` function since that's the only code that has been changed.